pvm88/datacleaning_course/README.md

-# datacleaning_course
+# Coursera datacleaning_course
 Result (R source, readme and codebook) for project/exercise in the Coursera datacleaning course

-# Prereqs
+## Prereqs
 Make sure **ALL** required data files are in the working directory (just like the run_analysis.R file).
 Data files in a subdirectory will **NOT** be found

-If all files are in the same directory, but this is not the working directory, make sure to set the work directory using the setwd() function.
+If all files are in the same directory, but this is not the working directory, make sure to set the work directory using the *setwd()* function.

-The run_analysis.R requires the data.table package.
+The run_analysis.R requires the *data.table* package.
-Ensure to install the package before running the run_analysis.R script
+Ensure to install the package before running the *run_analysis.R* script

-# Errors
+## Errors
 The script will load and process all required files and you'll notice the usual (hard) waywhen a required file is missing.
 The code has no separate (coded) error message when 1 or more files are not found.

 ***
-# Processing the data files
+## Processing the data files

 The process consists of 5 steps:
 ##### Merge the training and the test sets to create one data set.